njayp/ophis/README.md

 ### Default Behavior

 When called with `nil` config, the MCP server:
-- Uses the root command name as the server name
 - Excludes hidden, "mcp", "help", and "completion" commands
 - Returns command output as plain text
 - Logs at info level